simras/scripts_histone_marks/README.md

 Merging is done after initial overlap-analysis of each dataset in calc_nascent_expression.sh

 ### Pipeline for mapping and processing of pNET-seq data.
-To estimate rate of transcription from pNET-seq data it takes a number of step of processing.
-The following pipelione does
+To estimate rate of transcription from pNET-seq data it takes a number of steps of processing before mapping and quantification.
+This is all done in the following script.
+Only 2nd mate is used and mapped by STAR and quantification is done using custom scripts.

     map_NETseq.sh